Shifting Paradigms menu

 Topics & Sectors

-#agriculture and forestry, #climate finance, #energy and resource efficiency, #renewable energy, #water
+#agriculture and forestry, #climate finance and due diligence, #industry, #renewable energy and energy efficiency, #water

 #projects Exploring opportunities to expand the World Bank Pilot Auction Facility The Pilot Auction facility (PAF) is an innovative model that seeks to... read more